htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.7](Fotos/Chapter4/Fig_4.7.png)
 <figcaption></figcaption>

-- One query generates a new column of strings, and the other generates a new column of numbers.
-Including both columns in your query can be useful for reports: the `price_bin` column provides explanatory labels but sorts alphabetically, while the numeric column sorts bins correctly.
-Without an `ELSE` in the CASE statement, the output will be NULL if the quantity field is blank or the calculation fails.
-If a price is mis-entered or a refund is recorded, negative values will fall into the "Under $5" or 0 bin, making `price_bin_lower_end` a misnomer.
-Ensure your CASE statements handle unexpected values appropriately.
+- One query generates a new column of strings.
+- The other generates a new column of numbers.
+- Including both columns in your query can be useful for reports:
+  - The `price_bin` column provides explanatory labels but sorts alphabetically.
+  - The numeric column sorts bins correctly.
+- Without an `ELSE` in the `CASE` statement:
+  - The output will be `NULL` if the quantity field is blank or the calculation fails.
+- If a price is mis-entered or a refund is recorded:
+  - Negative values will fall into the "Under $5" or 0 bin.
+  - This makes `price_bin_lower_end` a misnomer.
+- Ensure your `CASE` statements handle unexpected values appropriately.

 # Categorical Encoding Using CASE

 - Machine learning datasets often require encoding categorical string variables as numeric values.
+- If the categories represent a rank order:
+  - Convert the string variables into numeric values representing that order.
+- For example:
-If the categories represent a rank order, convert the string variables into numeric values representing that order.
-For example, the vendor booth price levels labeled "A," "B," and "C" can be converted into numeric values 1, 2, 3.
-The following CASE statement converts booth price levels into numeric values:
+  - The vendor booth price levels labeled "A," "B," and "C" can be converted into numeric values 1, 2, 3.
+- The following `CASE` statement converts booth price levels into numeric values:

 ```sql
 SELECT
     booth_number,